iseriohn/Town-Crier/contracts/demo/id_nft/README.md

     sudo apt-get update
     sudo apt-get install ethereum solc

-1. (Copy demorc.js to prepare.sh) Compile smart contracts by `./prepare.sh`.
+1. Compile smart contracts by `./prepare.sh > demorc.js`.
+   Then you can modify `demorc.js`, but REMEMBER to paste the updated `demorc.js` in `prepare.sh`!!!

 2. Spin up `geth` by running `./geth_privnet.sh`.

 3. `geth` will reuse keys stored in `wallet_privnet`.
     To make sure your geth has picked them up, run the following command within the geth console and compare the output verbatim.
     Also, verify in `genesis.json`, same accounts are allocated with ethers.

+4. You may ssh tunnel to the geth node on a remote server by `ssh -L 8545:127.0.0.1:8646 [remote_server]`.
+   Then you can set the Metamask/Remix RPC addr to 127.0.0.1:8545 to connect to the geth node.

-4. In geth console, load `demorc.js` and setup the NFT contract (follow the commands at the end of `demorc.js`).
+5. In geth console, load `demorc.js` and setup the NFT contract (follow the commands at the end of `demorc.js`).

         // For privatenet:
         // loadScript("scripts/demorc.js");